 The court granted defendants' motion, noting that "a breach of fiduciary duty claim must be based on an actual, existing fiduciary relationship between the plaintiff and the defendants at the time of the alleged breach."
 ID at 1169.
 The court rejected Omnicare's request that it recognize an exception to this rule to allow standing on the basis of its status as a competing bidder.
 ID.
 The court stated that it would not "permit an entity that could not sue in its own right[,] to sue directors for a breach of fiduciary duty owed to others."
 ID.
-In its analysis, the court noted Delaware's longstanding public policy against "the 'evil' of purchasing stock in order to 'attack a transaction which occurred prior to the purchase of the stock.'"
-ID (quoting ROSENTHAL V BURRY BISCUIT CORP, 60 A.2d 106, 111 (Del.
+In its analysis, the court noted Delaware's longstanding public policy against "the evil' of purchasing stock in order to 'attack a transaction which occurred prior to the purchase of the stock.'"
+ID (quoting ROSENTHAL V BURRY BISCUIT CORP, 60 A.2d 106,111 (Del.
 Ch.
 1948).
 The court further stated that "Delaware courts enforce this policy by denying standing to after-the-fact purchasers and dismissing their complaints."
 ID at 1170.

 A bidder-shareholder does, however, have standing "to challenge the actions of [a] target [company's] management exercised in the course of defending against the offer."
-TORCHMARK CORP V BIXBY, 708 F.Supp.
-1070 (W.D.
+TORCHMARK CORP V BIXBY, 708 F.Supp, 1070 (W.D.
 MO.
-1988) (quoting CROUSEHINDS CO V INTERNORTH, INC, 518 F.Supp.
-390, 403 (N.D.
+1988) quoting GROUSE-HINDS CO V INTERNORTH, INC, 518 F.Supp.
+390,403 (N.D.
 NY.
 1980)).
 See also IN RE GAYLORD CONTAINER CORP.
 SHAREHOLDERS LITIG., 747 A.2d 71 (Del.
 Ch.
 1999).

 In this case, it is undisputed that Simon did not own shares of TCI/TRG in 1998 when the Defendants are alleged to have breached their fiduciary duties in issuing Series B stock to the Taubman family.
-Simon only recently purchased its shares - in November 2002.
-Because Michigan courts have expressed disfavor for parties who attempt to assert legal rights that accrued prior to their interest in a corporation, and Delaware courts expressly preclude such claims, the Court will follow the holding in OMNICARE.
+Simon only recently purchased its shares -- in November 2002.
+Because Michigan courts have expressed disfavor for parties who attempt to assert legal rights that accrued prior to their interest in a corporation, and

+Delaware courts expressly preclude such claims, the Court will follow the holding in $\ensuremath{\mathsf{OMNICARE}}\xspace.$

 Simon's arguments in support of standing are unavailing.
 It asserts standing by virtue of the Board's alleged continuing breach of fiduciary duty that amounts to a "continuing wrong."
 That argument was considered and rejected by the court in OMNICARE.
-The plaintiff-bidder in OMNICARE argued that the court should find that it had standing as a bidder because "the alleged fiduciary misconduct adversely affect[ed] its chances of succeeding in its takeover bid and that its interest in obtaining injunctive relief to remedy that alleged misconduct [was] largely congruent with the interests of the...stockholders in receiving a better offer for their shares."
-809 A.2d 1163, 1169 (Del.
+The plaintiff-bidder in OMNICARE argued that the court should find that it had standing as a bidder because "the alleged fiduciary misconduct adversely affect[ed] its chances of succeeding in its takeover bid and that its interest in obtaining injunctive relief to remedy that alleged misconduct [was] largely congruent with the interests of the ... stockholders in receiving a better offer for their shares."
+809 A.2d 1163,1169 (Del.
 2002).
 The OMNICARE court, however, declined to find an exception to Delaware's rule on this basis.
 ID.

 Simon also cites CRTF CORP V FEDERATED DEPARTMENT STORES, 683 F.Supp.
-422,

-428 (S.D.
+422, 428 (S.D.
 NY 1988) in support of its continuing wrong theory.
-The CRTF COURT declined to dismiss plaintiff's claim of breach of fiduciary duty, although the plaintiff did not own shares at the relevant time.
-The plaintiff alleged a continuing wrong with regard to a defensive measure that was taken in response to the plaintiff's tender offer.
+The plaintiff alleged a continuing wrong with regard to a defensive measure that was taken in response to the plaintiffs tender offer.
 683 F.Supp. at 428.
-The CRTF court, however, did not offer any analysis or cite any authority for its position.
+The CRTF court declined to dismiss plaintiffs claim of breach of fiduciary duty, although the plaintiff did not own shares at the relevant time.
+However, the court did not offer any analysis or cite any authority for its position.
 The CRTF decision was also rendered several years before OMNICARE.
 This Court is not bound by CRTF and does not regard it as persuasive authority.